learn-anything/2017-release/README.md

 ### Dependencies

-DynamoD is needed for managing maps and storing them within a database.
+DynamoDB is a database needed for managing and storing maps.
 On linux you can download and run it with the following commands.

     wget https://s3-us-west-2.amazonaws.com/dynamodb-local/dynamodb_local_latest.zip
     unzip -a dynamodb_local_latest.zip